ExtensionEngine/tailor-docs/docs/tailor/developer-guide/configuration.md

 ## Relationships

-The following page explains how to configure relationships between structure types.
+The following section explains how to configure relationships between structure types.
 These are defined within the scope of a structure type within `.activities-rc.json`.

 ### Code example